 The general knowledge section of the NDA I 2020 consists of the following topics:

 General Science (40 marks)

 Current Events (40 marks)

 |Do note: The exam is majorly based on CBSE 10+2 syllabus and irrespective of the books you refer, NCERT books for every subject is the best guide.|

-UPSC NDA is a two tier exam and 900 marks is allotted to each tier.
+UPSC NDA is a two-tier exam and 900 marks are allotted to each tier.
 The cadets are selected based on their aggregate cut-off in both tiers.
-However, to qualify for the second tier, which is the SSB interview, you have to score a minimum 25% out of 900 in the first Tier.
-At the same time, you must have a minimum 25% in each section of the papers.
+However, to qualify for the second tier, which is the SSB interview, you have to score a minimum of 25% out of 900 in the First Tier.
+At the same time, you must have a minimum of 25% in each section of the papers.
 The average cut-off has varied over the years and if you note the trend since 2010, it has increased with time.

 When you are preparing for the upcoming test, keeping the cut-off trend in mind helps you to make a study plan.